Venue: Remote Meeting

 Democratic Services Officer

-Members and Officers must declare any disclosable pecuniary interests in relation to any business on the agenda.
-Declarations should also be made at any stage such as interest becomes apparent during the meeting.
+Members and officers must declare any disclosable pecuniary interests in relation to any business on the agenda.
+Declarations should also be made at any stage such an interest becomes apparent during the meeting.

 If in doubt contact the Legal or Democratic Services representative for this meeting.